-A witness for Verizon Communications Inc. (VZ) from JPMorgan Securities Inc. (JPM) testified that yellow-page unit Idearc Inc. was a “very good ongoing company” when it was spun off from the parent in 2006.
+A witness for Verizon Communications Inc. (VZ:US) from JPMorgan Securities Inc. (JPM:US) testified that yellow-page unit Idearc Inc. was a “very good ongoing company” when it was spun off from the parent in 2006.

 Yesterday’s testimony came in the second week of a trial where Idearc creditors are suing New York-based Verizon for $9.8 billion, contending the spinoff entailed fraudulent transfers that left the unit insolvent immediately.

 Jennifer Nason, head of JPMorgan Securities’ technology, media and telecom unit, said that the bank committed to lending $250 million and still held $125 million in debt when Idearc filed for bankruptcy.
 Nason said she believed Idearc was properly capitalized, with about $3.5 billion in equity and $9 billion in debt.

 On cross-examination, Nason told lawyers for Idearc creditors that JPMorgan made $36 million in fees on the financing transaction.

 An expert witness for creditors testified last week that Idearc was insolvent by more than $1 billion when it became independent.
 Earlier this week, an expert witness for Verizon testified that Idearc was “completely stable” at the time of the spinoff.